 What Is a Question?

-Questions allow us to gather information, express our thoughts and opinions, and engage in conversation with others.
+Questions allow us to gather information or ask opinions.
 In writing, questions are usually followed by a question mark.
 In technical terms, questions are called 'interrogatives'.

 Questions: Types